pivotal/docs-tap/install.md

 ## <a id='about-package-profiles'></a> About Tanzu Application Platform package profiles

-Tanzu Application Platform can be installed through pre-defined profiles or individual packages.
+Tanzu Application Platform can be installed through pre-defined profiles or through individual packages.
 This section explains how to install a profile.

 Tanzu Application Platform contains the following two profiles: